-I then looked at the label on the bottle in my hand which had just been applied to Oreo’s private area and the label said, BioFreeze.
+I then looked at the label on the bottle in my hand which had just been applied to Oreo including his private area and the label said, BioFreeze.

 Me misapplying BioFreeze to Oreo’s situation was an obvious mistake that Oreo was now paying the price for.

 By attempting to apply comfort without first reading the label I only caused greater discomfort.